WANDERWOMAN® WOMEN-ONLY RUSSIA TOUR CANCELED

 EARLY BOOKING PRICE: $TBA*

 The tour price is per person based on double occupancy for reservations.
 This is a great trip for a mother/daughter vacation!

-Upgrade supplement for superior room in Moscow and room with view od St Issac’s Cathedral in St Petersburg: Available upon request (subject to availability)
+Upgrade supplement for superior room in Moscow and room with view of St Issac’s Cathedral in St Petersburg: Available upon request (subject to availability)

-Extra night in Moscow or St Petersburg (airport transfers are additional): Available upon request
+Extra night in Moscow or St Petersburg: Available upon request

 10 nights accommodations in 4-and 5-star hotels, all rooms have private baths and/or shower; breakfast daily, 5 lunches, 3 dinners, and caviar & vodka tasting.